yvelikova/axway-open-docs/content/en/docs/contribution_guidelines/_index.md

 linkTitle: "Contribution Guidelines"
 weight: 9
 description: >
-  How to contribute to Axway open docs
+  How to contribute to Axway-Open-Docs
 ---

-All the Axway API and AMPLIFY Management documentation is written in Markdown, and it is stored in `/content/en/docs/`.
+All the documentation  on this website is written in Markdown, and it is stored in `/content/en/docs/`.

 We support the following contribution flows: